Eviden0/Eviden0/README.md

 - 👋 Hi, I’m @Eviden.
 - 👀 I’m a gopher.
-- 🌱 I’m currently learning scantool.
+- 🌱 I’m currently learning how to code a scantool.
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: Noob Hacker.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Go!

 <!---
 Eviden0/Eviden0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.